House Passes Fair Chance Act

 The Illinois Artificial Intelligence Video Interview Act: Requiring Notice Prior to Use of Artificial Intelligence in Video Interviews

 The use of artificial intelligence, or “AI,” in the hiring process might sound futuristic, but many U.S. companies already use AI to streamline hiring and make the process more objective, including scanning résumés, scheduling interviews, and recently, actually conducting the first round of job interviews.
-These AI interviewing programs have different algorithms and methods, but essentially they measure an applicant’s facial expression, word choice, body language, and vocal tone, among other factors.
+These AI interviewing programs have different algorithms and methods, but essentially they measure an candidate’s facial expression, word choice, body language, and vocal tone, among other factors.
 On May 29, in response to these developments, Illinois legislators unanimously passed HB 2557 (“The Artificial Intelligence Video Interview Act”).
-Should the Act become law, it will require employers who use artificial intelligence to analyze applicant-submitted videos to comply with the following:
+Should the Act become law, it will require employers who use artificial intelligence to analyze candidate-submitted videos to comply with the following:

 - Notice: Employers will have to inform potential employees that they are using AI to analyze their videos.
 (A provision requiring written notice was removed from the bill.)

-- Destroy Copies: Employers must destroy both the video and all copies within 30 days after an applicant requests such destruction (and instruct any other persons who have copies of the video to destroy their copies as well).
+- Destroy Copies: Employers must destroy both the video and all copies within 30 days after an candidate requests such destruction (and instruct any other persons who have copies of the video to destroy their copies as well).

 Provided the Governor does sign HB 2557 into law (he has 60 days in which to do so), several questions remain about how it will function: